 implementing a new design and publishing it to see how it performs in front of your audience.
 Both the old and the new version or versions of the web page need to be live.
 Then, users will randomly get to see one of the versions so that you can collect and compare the data.

 The A/B testing method can come in handy whenever you have a new idea or want to test a hypothesis.
-Such tests can be performed when you relocate a CTA, add or remove a new element or change the layout, to say a few examples.
+Such tests can be performed when you relocate a CTA, add or remove a new element, or change the layout, to name a few examples.

 Is it Hard to Use a Heatmap Tool?

 Designed heatmap tools are for online entrepreneurs.
 A long learning curve would be pretty bad for business so it has to be user-friendly.
 A good heat map software also comes with thorough usage instructions and maybe even whitepapers.

 Get a trial or a personalized demo so that you can try out all of its features.
 In this case, you can easily decide whether you want to buy the full product or not.
 When you buy a heatmap tool for website analysis, you will get a hang of it in a couple of days.

 Now you have a few practical tips up your sleeve and also understand the fundamentals of using various heatmap tools.
 Don’t shy away from trying out all the different features, as you will learn a lot by experimenting.

 Heatmap tools are outstanding for generating visual representations of data that can help you make informed decisions.
 You can implement new ideas, make changes, and conduct some A/B testing to find out what works best.

 Updating the design and structure of your website is often a never-ending process.
 By going through iterations, you will be able to improve your conversion rate every step of the way.
 The more website analytics tools you use, the better you are going to understand your users.